?

 Parking

-Parking is available outside our clinic at 10 Ōtara Street (adjacent to the Fendalton Shopping Mall)
+Free off street parking is available directly outside our clinic at 10 Ōtara Street (adjacent to the Fendalton Shopping Mall carpark off Memorial Avenue)

 Accommodation